mazetoken/mminer/README.md

 Known public BCHD servers you can use for mining:

 ```
+bchd.greyh.at:8335
 bchd.imaginary.cash:8335
 bchd.fountainhead.cash:443
 ryzen.electroncash.de:8335
-bchd.greyh.at:8335
+bchd-mainnet.electroncash.de:8335
 ```

-_* Make a backup of .cache file from time to time (to prevent downloading a lot of txids if you reinstall the miner or run it on another pc/laptop/phone)_

 --------------------------------------------------------------------------------

-### Mining tutorial (Debian, Ubuntu or Kali Linux subsystem on Windows 10, Windows 10 or Debian Linux subsystem on Android phone)
+### Mining tutorial (Debian or Ubuntu Linux subsystem on Windows 10, Windows 10 or Debian Linux subsystem on Android phone)

-You need to have some basic knowledge how to use Windows or Linux and a command line.
-This tutorial may not be for perfect, so use your intuition

 #### Prepare Electron Cash SLP desktop wallet for mining